MBC Sat

-MBC Sat is a television channel of the Mauritius Broadcasting Corporation (MBC) broadcast in Mauritius.
+MBC Sat is a television channel of the Mauritius Broadcasting Corporation broadcast in Mauritius.
 It was launched on November 13, 2014 after an agreement between Mauritius Broadcasting Corporation and CanalSat Mauritius.
-It is the first satellite channel by the national TV broadcaster to broadcast via satellite.
+It is the first satellite channel by the Mauritian national TV broadcaster to broadcast via satellite.
 It also started to diffuse across the Indian Ocean including Mauritius via Parabole during November 2016.
+It broadcasts programs in French, English, Creole and Hindi.